paulroseau/dotfiles/notes/fzf.md

 ```

 - This is why it is preferable to start with a simple subpattern in `lsp_live_workspace_symbols` and then switch with `Ctrl-g` to fuzzy find inside those first results

+- In terms of key mappings, some are set by passing them as fzf options to act on the results once fzf is running (for example, using `alt-a` to select all the results) while others are set on the fzf-lua window as native nvim mappings to affect the layout (like `toggle-preview`, etc.)